dwyl/flutter-navigation-menu-demo/README.md

 to change languages within the app.

-If you're not aware of what a state management library is and don't know how `Riverpod` works, we recommend you visit [`dwyl/flutter-todo-list-tutorial`](https://github.com/dwyl/flutter-todo-list-tutorial) to build foundational knowledge on this subject.
+If you're not aware of what a state management library is and/or don't know how `Riverpod` works, we recommend you visit [`dwyl/flutter-todo-list-tutorial`](https://github.com/dwyl/flutter-todo-list-tutorial) to build foundational knowledge on this subject.

+In layman's terms, `Riverpod`
+will allow us to create and manage
+**global state** across the widget tree.
+Any widget in this tree will be able to access and modify this state.
+We'll save the **current locale** in this state, so any widget can change it.

 After installing `Riverpod`,
 let's wrap our app with a `ProviderScope`